 The Shidler College of Business School of Accountancy (SOA) offers a Bachelor of Business Administration (BBA) degree with a major in Accounting.
-Most of the first two years is spent in meeting general education requirements for the University.
+Most of the first two years is spent in meeting general education requirements for the University of Hawaiʻi at Mānoa.
 During the last two years, roughly one year is devoted to a broad business education; and another year is devoted to coursework in Accounting.

-Specialties in this area include auditing, tax, and management advisory services.
+Specialties in public accounting include auditing, tax, and management advisory services.
 Some of the larger public accounting firms have reorganized these activities along industry lines.
 Students entering public accounting should prepare to become a Certified Public Accountant (CPA).
 Many students who graduate with an accounting degree are employed by CPA firms at the international, national, or local level.
 After becoming certified, some CPAs choose to open their own independent practice.

-Accounting positions in industry are most often available in firms engaged in wholesaling, retailing, banking, transportation, insurance, real estate, manufacturing as well as in hotels, entertainment enterprises and restaurants.
-Positions in these organizations can be found in the areas of financial accounting, managerial accounting, and accounting information systems.
-Graduates also find employment as accountants in various branches of federal, state, or local governments or in not-for-profit organizations.
-Some students study accounting even though their major interest may be in another business area.
-The education enables them to have a saleable skill for easy entry into a business firm.
+Accounting positions in private industry are most often available in firms engaged in wholesaling, retailing, banking, transportation, insurance, real estate, manufacturing as well as in hotels, entertainment enterprises, and restaurants.
+Positions in these organizations include the areas of financial accounting, managerial accounting, and accounting information systems.

+Accounting graduates also find employment in various branches of federal, state, or local governments or in not-for-profit organizations.
+Some students study accounting even if their primary interest resides in another business area.
+The accounting education enables them to have a saleable skill for easy entry into a business firm.

 Undergraduate Accounting Major Requirements